MechaMonk/pyRouterJig/documentation.md

 * <b>Windows and Linux Support.</b>  If you can help test and improve {{ site.codename }} on
 any platform, particularly Windows and Linux, please contact me.
 Ideally, you know Python and can send me proposed patches (or pull requests on Github).
-* <b>Known Bugs.</b>
-  1. The redraw after changing a parameter does not resize the graphics in the same manner as resizing the window with your mouse.
-In particular, if you can\'t see all of the graphics, try resizing your window.
 * <b>Features.</b> I\'m working on the following features, but would appreciate help:
   * Cleaning up these web pages.
   * Define the option for \"fold-over templates\" that are appropriate for laying out hand-cut joints.
 This would be an alternative option to the Incra template.
   * More friendly error messages and handling.
-  * Get rid of the dependence on matplotlib and use PyQt drawing directly.
-  * Allow one to print the joint directly, without having to save to a file first and open the file in another application that is able to print it.
-    This is apparently a limitation of matplotlib.
   * More spacing options, such as an interactive GUI to allow manual adjustment of individual finger positions and widths.
   * Consider relaxing the requirement that board and bit dimensions be exact multiples of intervals.
   * Double-joint support.
   * Easier installation, for those who don\'t know anything about Python.
-  * Move to Python version 3+.

 [Return to index](#page-index)